 You meet everyone’s needs by showing the closest locations to the user; whether they are 5 miles away or 100.
 Why give a user more confusing choices to make when it doesn’t serve any useful purpose.
 If they want more than the closest location to them they shouldn’t have to search again and again to find what they are looking for.

-Smart radius algorithms focus on the closest locations to the user and allow simple zooming out or scrolling to show more locations in the results than any user should possibly need to see, but with the speed of these systems today there is no reason to put a limit of less than 100 results.
+Smart radius algorithms focus on the closest locations to the user and allow simple zooming out or scrolling to show more locations in the results than any user should possibly need to see, but with the speed of these systems today there is usually no reason to put a limit of fewer than 100 results.